phoenix-rtos/phoenix-rtos-doc/kernel/proc/forking.md

 # Management

-Processes are created in Phoenix-RTOS using forking technique.
+Processes are created in Feniks-RTOS using forking technique.
 When new process is created the current process forks into two processes - parent (process which initializes fork) and child.
-There are two forking functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
+There are two forking functions used for process creation in Feniks-RTOS - each of them should be used depending on the platform and MMU presence.
 The differences between these functions and circumstances of their usage are discussed in this chapter.

 ## Creating new process using `fork()`